 Needs assessments identify current areas of challenge and areas where evidence-based improvement strategies should be applied.
 Read more. . .

-Obtaining Community Input from students, parents, educators, partners and community members are vital components to high school design.
+Community Input from students, parents, educators, partners and community members is vital components to high school design.
 Read more. . .

 When COVID-19 began in 2020, CSHSC began offering resources to help educators cope with the continuing challenges of providing learning & support to students, families, teachers, and staff during the pandemic.
 Learn more.

 Our virtual forums focuses on helping educators continue to keep focused on their redesign efforts.
 View recorded forums.

 Here we’ll build out describing the purpose of redesign and why it is important.

 CSHSC’s goal is to assist schools high schools in high-needs communities to reinvent themselves and become institutions that propel adolescents towards adult success in their communities.

 Building and fostering postivie relationships inside and outside the school are vital to successful implementation of the Four Key Drivers.

 Building relationships often means shifting existing mindsets to a more evidence-based set.